 The EMS area coordinator for the state who led us to the community appreciated the sacrifice the team went through to get there.
 According to him, the medical mission has opened a great door of evangelism to the community.
 The sacrifice the team made to come all the way from Abuja to the community is similar to what early missionary went through to bring the gospel to some parts of Nigeria.
 He called it “a practical demonstration of God’s Love to the community.”

-The joint medical mission with AFC is an opportunity that will lift CBN medical missions to a new level.
+The joint medical mission with AFC is an opportunity that will lift CBN free medical offering to a new level.
 In the nearest future this will make medical missions to once inaccessible communities by road, become a possibility.
 As at the time of writing this post, Angel Flying Club has indicated their willingness to partner with us again to fly volunteers to Donkin Hills – the community we had originally planned to visit.

 Our gratitude goes to God and our generous financial partners; none of this would have been possible without you.
 God bless you all abundantly!